Martin-droid/personality__test/README.md

 Built completely with ReactJS using Hooks and the Context API.

-Used Best COde Practices to Make it as simple and light as could be.
+Used Best Code Practices to Make it as simple and light as could be.

 Cheers!